 6: Comply or explain Board A.1.10 The NHS foundation trust should arrange appropriate insurance to cover the risk of legal action against its directors.
-Complia nt • • • 33.
+Complia nt I 33.
 6: Comply or explain Chair A.3.1 The chairperson should, on appointment by the council, meet the independence criteria set out in B.1.1.
-A chief executive should not go on to be the chairperson of the same NHS foundation trust. e recommendation of its appointments committee that the current chair be self that this appointment met the criteria set out in B.1.1 34.
-6: Comply or explain Board A.4.1 In consultation with the Council, the Board should appoint one of the independent non-executive directors to be the senior independent director. independent from exceditive directors to be the serior independent director. nt.
-In consultation with om 1 October following appointed Gary Needle as Senior Independent Director.
-This appointment took effect fro 35. om 1 October following 6: Comply or explain the departure of John Board A.4.2 appointed Gary Needle as Senior Independent Director.
-This appointment took The chairperson should hold meetings with the non-executive directors without effect fro 35. om 1 October following 6: Comply or explain the departure of John Board A.4.2 appointed Gary Needle as Senior Independent Director.
-This appointment took The chairperson should hold meetings with the non-executive directors without the executives present.
-35. Complia 6: Comply or explain nt.
-The chair has met Board with the non-execut A.4.2 appointed Gary Needle as Senior Independent Director.
-This appointment took The chairperson should hold meetings with the non-executive directors without the executives present. alternate months throughout 2019/20 Where directors have concerns that cannot be resolved about the running of the NHS foundation trust or a proposed action, they should ensure that their
+A chief executive should not go on to be the chairperson of the same NHS foundation trust. - - e recommendation of its appointments committee that the current chair be self that this appointment met the criteria set out in B.1.1 34.
+6: Comply or explain Board A.4.1 In consultation with the Council, the Board should appoint one of the independent non-executive directors to be the senior independent director. - Int.
+In consultation with om 1 October following 6: Comply or explain - appointed Gary Needle as Senior Independent Director.
+This appointment took The chairperson should hold meetings with the non-executive directors without the executives present. effect fro 35. om 1 October following 6: Comply or explain the departure of J Board ohn Thornton. effect fro 35. om 1 October following 6: Comply or explain the departure of J Board ohn Thornton.
+The chairperson should hold meetings with the non-executive directors without the executives present. effect fro 35.
+Complia 36. om 1 October following 6: Comply or explain Int.
+The chair has met the departure of J Board with the non-exect ohn Thornton.
+A.4.2 utive directors on The chairperson should hold meetings with the non-executive directors without the executives present. alternate months throughout 2019/20 Where directors have concerns that cannot be resolved about the running of the NHS foundation trust or a proposed action, they should ensure that their

-38. 6: Comply or explain Council of Governors A.5.2 The Council of Governors should not be so large as to be unwieldy. - ernors comprises 20 pu f the Trust's constitutio three staff members and three stakeholder representatives, as 39.
-6: Comply or explain Council of Governors A.5.4 The roles and responsibilities of the council of governors should be set out in a written document. - • • • obligations of foundation trust governors for governors.
+38. 6: Comply or explain Council of Governors A.5.2 The Council of Governors should not be so large as to be unwieldy. - - ernors comprises 20 p f the Trust's constituti three staff members and three stakeholder representatives, as 39.
+6: Comply or explain Council of Governors A.5.4 The roles and responsibilities of the council of governors should be set out in a written document. - - - obligations of foundation trust governors for governors.
 General 9 of the Trust's constitution.
-40. 6: Comply or explain Council of Governors A.5.5 The chairperson is responsible for leadership of both the Board and the Council but the governors also have a responsibility to make the arrangements work and should take the lead in inviting the chief executive to their meetings and inviting attendance by other executives and non-executives, as appropriate. nt.
-The chief executive y meeting. e, members of the exec utive manageme ent team and non-executive directors attend the public sessions of each 41.
+40. 6: Comply or explain Council of Governors A.5.5 The chairperson is responsible for leadership of both the Board and the Council but the governors also have a responsibility to make the arrangements w ork and should take the lead in inviting the chief executive to their meetings and inviting attendance by other executives and non-executives, as appropriate. - nt.
+The chief executive y meeting. e, members of the exec cutive manageme ent team and non-executive directors attend the public sessions of each 41.
 6: Comply or explain Council of Governors A.5.6 The Council should establish a policy for engagement with the Board of Directors for those circumstances when they have concerns.
-Complia nt.
-Provision 52 of the Trust's constitution se ts out provision s for disputes between the council of governors and board of directors.
+Complia I nt.
+Provision 52 of the Trust's constitution s ets out provisior Ins for disputes between the council of governors and board of directors.
 42. 6: Comply or explain Council of Governors A.5.7 The council should ensure its interaction and relationship with the Board of directors is appropriate and effective.